 Do you have a plain white kitchen that you feel needs a touch of personality?
 Then consider changing the door hardware and tapware.
 Elegant gold accessories have transformed the look of this white kitchen and taken the look to a whole new level.

-A splashback can also completely change the look of a simple white kitchen and rather than introduce another colour, white hexagonal tiles outlined with black grout is an extremely effective design statement and elevates this simple space to one that is a stylist's dream.
+A splashback can also completely change the look of a simple white kitchen.
+Rather than introduce another colour, white hexagonal tiles outlined with black grout is an extremely effective design statement.
+This elevates this simple space to one that is a stylist's dream.

 Individual styling is a great way to bring personality into your space.
 So if you have a simple white kitchen but feel you need more colour, then consider using some greenery to achieve this.
 Introducing colour in a natural format ensures that you maintain a great organic feel to the room and ensures that it is ever-changing.

-My final point for selecting the right white:
+My final points for selecting the right white for your kitchen:

-For a classic white kitchen, the bench top will either be a very similar white or one that just has a touch more colour and/or design.
-The same rules apply here, so if you have a creamy white kitchen, ensure that the benchtop white is similar – don’t make the mistake of falling in love with a marble that is icy white and grey and then partnering it with a very warm, creamy white.
+- For a classic white kitchen, the bench top will either be a very similar white or one that just has a touch more colour and/or design.
+The same rules apply here, so if you have a creamy white kitchen, ensure that the benchtop white is similar.
+Don't make the mistake of falling in love with a marble that is icy white and grey and then partnering it with a very warm, creamy white.
 This is where a mood board is so important.
-Use a large piece of black card and place all your samples on it – benchtop, kitchen cabinet colour, splashback, walls, trim and ceiling.
+Use a large piece of black card and place all your samples on it.
+Include the benchtop, kitchen cabinet colour, splashback, walls, trim and ceiling.
 This way you will easily see if one is standing out too much and spoiling the effect.

 Love reading about kitchens?
 Then you may also be interested in my in-depth article which tells you all you need to know about selecting the right kitchen bench top.